“The universe is a dark forest. Every civilization is an armed hunter stalking through the trees like a ghost…” — Liu Cixin, The Dark Forest.

 What Should Humanity Do?

-If the Dark Forest Theory is correct, we face a paradox: to explore space and find others may be to endanger ourselves.
+If the Dark Forest Theory is correct, we face a paradox: exploring space and finding others may be to endanger ourselves.
 Should we retreat into radio silence, cease our transmissions, and go dark?

 Or is silence just another kind of defeat—a surrender to fear?

 There’s no consensus.
 Some advocate for METI (Messaging to Extra-Terrestrial Intelligences) moratoriums (pausing active messaging), while others believe diplomacy is still possible—if approached carefully.
-Still, many agree on one point: if we do find someone out there, we must tread carefully.
+Still, many agree that we must tread carefully if we find someone out there.
 The stakes couldn’t be higher.

 Conclusion: A Forest Full of Secrets

 The Dark Forest Theory is a sobering reminder of the potential perils of interstellar contact.
-It suggests that the silence of the universe may not be evidence of the absence of life, but rather a warning of its dangerous nature.
+It suggests that the universe’s silence may not be evidence of the absence of life but rather a warning of its dangerous nature.

 And now, we must decide: